SanukaE/BotBuilder/README.md

 1. Download the latest version of BotBuilder from [BuiltByBit](https://builtbybit.com/resources/botbuilder.59151/?ref=discover) or from [here](https://github.com/SanukaE/BotBuilder/releases).

-2. Upload the `.zip` file to your server's file manager.
+2. Upload the `BotBuilder vX.X.X.zip` file to your server's file manager.
 Once uploaded, unarchive/unzip that file.
 You can delete that file afterwards.

 3. Set these values for your variables: